Layr-Labs/eigenda-operator-setup/README.md

 ...
 ```
 ### Prometheus
-We will use [prometheus](https://prometheus.io/download) to scrape the metrics from the EigenDA node.
+[Prometheus](https://prometheus.io/download) is being used to scrape the metrics from the EigenDA node.

 Create the following file in `$HOME/.eigenlayer/config/prometheus.yml`
 ```yaml